rxdi/firelink/README.md

 firelink deploy
 ```

-The same as `firebase deploy` the only differance is that it will COPY monorepos replace package.json > dependencies with appropriate local file structure and then will revert changes after `firebase` script exit
+The same as `firebase deploy` the only difference is that it will COPY monorepos replace package.json > dependencies with appropriate local file structure and then will revert changes after `firebase` script exit

 #### Leave changes to package.json after command execution exited